Inside: All about compression socks during pregnancy that you need to know.

 If you’re wondering when to start wearing compression socks during pregnancy?
 The answer is you can start wearing compression socks for pregnant women during first trimester, because of the benefits we discuss below.

 Improved blood circulation:

 During pregnancy, your uterus puts weight on your legs that disrupt blood flow.
 Moreover, due to imbalanced hormone changes, the chances of blood clots increase, leading to deep vein thrombosis (DVT).
-Wearing compression socks is the easiest and most effective way to improve blood flow and mitigate the chances of clots.
+Wearing compression socks while pregnant is the easiest and most effective way to improve blood flow and mitigate the chances of clots.